faisal2470/Discretization/README.md

 # Navier Stokes Solver

-The incompressible form of the Navier Stoked equation is given by,
+The incompressible form of the Navier Stokes equation is given by,

 $$ \nabla \cdot \vec u = 0 $$